FY 2016 Conservation Stewardship Program

 The Conservation Stewardship Program (CSP) helps agricultural producers maintain and improve their existing conservation systems and adopt additional conservation activities to address priority resources concerns.

-Land: The CSP contract must include all eligible and ineligible lands on an applicant agricultural operation (PDF, xx KB) -- Coming Soon, that the applicant has effective control for the life of the CSP contract, which is 5 years.
+Land: The CSP contract must include all eligible and ineligible lands on an applicant agricultural operation, that the applicant has effective control for the life of the CSP contract, which is 5 years.
+Eligible lands consist of cropland, pastureland, rangeland, forestlands, Agricultural Land Easements (ALE), and Conservation Reserve Program (CRP) in certain cases.

-Interested land managers and growers can begin the application process by completing the following steps:
+Interested producers can begin the application process by completing the following steps:

 2. Verify program eligibility at your local USDA Service Center.